 Name:

 Business Address:

 Telephone: FAX:

 Email Address:

 Home Address:

-Georgia Rehabilitation Supplier Registra ation Number:
+Georgia Rehabilitation Supplier Registrat ion Number:

-egistered rehabilitation supplier with the Georgia consecutively for the last twenty-four months?
+Are you currently and have you been a registered rehabilitation supplier with the Georgia State Board of Workers' Compensation consecutively for the last twenty-four months?

 List all certifications you hold, including expiration dates:

-of Practice/Code of Ethics of my specific or responsibility to meet requirements as ou 200.1 and Chapter 7 of the Procedure Ma atlined in the current O.C.G.A.
-34-9-200.1, Rule anual, which I have read as part of this anges occur in the rules and the procedures each
+By signing this application, I am verifying that I have read and will abide by the Standards of Practice/Code of Ethics of my specific certifications.
+I understand that it is my responsibility to meet requirements as outlined in the current O.C.G.A.
+34-9-200.1, Rule 200.1 and Chapter 7 of the Procedure Manual, which I have read as part of this application.
+In addition, I realize that changes occur in the rules and the procedures each year and that it is my responsibility to be aware of these changes.

-Signature of Applicant Date
+Signature of Applicant

+Date

 (Revised 5-05)

-For each of the three required disability experiences/ CATASTROPHIC SUPPLIER APPLICANT'S PROPOSAL FORM
+For each of the three required disability experiences/ CATASTROPHIC SUPPLIER APPLICANT'S PROPOSAL FORM Observation/Experience Component

-Observation/Experience Component